GenZmeY/KF2-YetAnotherScoreboard/README.md

 # Description
 Yet another scoreboard...
 Based on the scoreboard from [ClassicHUD](https://steamcommunity.com/sharedfiles/filedetails/?id=1963099942) and heavily modified.

-# Features
-- Doesn't block the view with the mouse when active;
-- Correctly displayed in all available resolutions;
-- Close to KF2 interface style;
-- Displays a large number of players;
-- The scoreboard adjusts to the size of the content;
-- Customizing the appearance and elements of the scoreboard;
-- Dynamically changing colors for some elements (depending on their value);
-- Player ranks.

 # Usage
 [See steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2521826524)